 Antidepressants v/s Mindfulness

-In the first ever study on a large scale, that compared the results of maintenance therapy with mindfulness therapy, the researchers concluded that Mindfulness Based Cognitive Therapy (MBCT) could be an effective ‘drug-free’ treatment for people with severe depression at a high risk of relapse.
+In the first-ever study on a large scale comparing the results of maintenance therapy against mindfulness therapy, the researchers concluded that Mindfulness-Based Cognitive Therapy (MBCT) could be an effective ‘drug-free’ treatment for people with severe depression at a high risk of relapse.
 Called the PREVENT study, its results have just been published in the peer-reviewed medical journal, The Lancet.

 In their study with 424 adults with major depression, funded by the National Institute for Health Research, the researchers taught half of the participants mindfulness and behavioral exercises while weaning them off the drugs, and let the remaining half continue with their medication.
 During the two years of study, every one of them was tested for an episode at regular intervals.

 A study period of 2 years was chosen because according to current practices, that is the minimum time a person should be on maintenance therapy.

 Participants were randomly clubbed into either of the following two groups:

 - MBCT-TS: An 8-week MBCT class (two and a quarter hours per class) that included support to taper or stop their maintenance antidepressants.

 - ADM: Continued antidepressant maintenance treatment

 The time to relapse or recurrence of depression over two years of study was very similar between the two groups: